 Are there any other costs?
 Is there anything I need to bring?

 Please bring a notebook and pen or pencil with you to class.

 When I've finished, what course can I do next?

 City Lit has a range of poetry and creative writing courses on offer.
-After completing 'Ways into poetry', you may be interested in our intermediate and advanced classes, including 'Developing your poetry', 'New narrative poetry', 'Poetry in the making' and our 'Advanced poetry workshop'.
+After completing a term of 'Ways into poetry', you may wish to complete another term of the course with a different tutor to further develop your craft.
+Alternatively, you may wish to move on to our intermediate and advanced classes, including 'Developing your poetry', 'The poetry lab', 'Poetry in the making' and our 'Advanced poetry workshop'.

 All students are invited to join us at City Lit Talks Back, our monthly performance night for City Lit writers.
 Everyone is welcome, admission is free and there's no need to book in advance.
 Students are also encouraged to submit to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.